Concordium/concordium-base/README.md

 - `fuzz`: Enable fuzzing via `arbitrary`.
 Enables `derive-serde` as well.
 - `sdk`: Enable functionality only meant for `concordium-rust-sdk`.
 Enabling will change procedural macros to assume the context of the `concordium-rust-sdk` and enable functionality only meant for off-chain development.

+## MSRV

+The minimum supported rust version is 1.56

 ## Links

 - [Crates.io](https://crates.io/crates/concordium-contracts-common)